 The Hidden Conversation Between You and Your Terminal

-There is no direct wire from my keyboard to the shell.
+The thing is, there is no direct wire from my keyboard to the shell.
 There is no direct wire from the shell to the screen either.
-In between sits a small piece of kernel machinery that almost nobody draws when they explain this.
+In between the two sits a small piece of kernel machinery that almost nobody draws when they explain this, and once you see it the rest of terminal behavior stops feeling like magic.

 Quick Refresher